Best Manual Walking Pads (2025 Guide)

 Other manual under desk treadmills

 Many manual treadmills are designed for high-intensity gym workouts, not all-day walking.
-They often have steep curves, heavy belts, and, most critically, handrails that are very difficult or impossible to remove.
-If a treadmill isn't explicitly designed for rail-less use, converting it can be a major project.
+They have steep curves, heavy belts, and handrails that are difficult or impossible to remove.
+I do not recommend gym-focused brands like AssaultRunner or Bells of Steel for walking desks - rail removal is complex and they're too intense for low-speed use.

 ModelMax User WeightKey FeaturesPros (for Desk Use)Cons (for Desk Use)Handrail Removal